slimmi/samples/README.md

 # Code samples
-There is some code from my real projects in this repository.
+There is some code samples from my projects in this repository.